Pooja-Agrahari340/KHU202418App/README.md

 ### Tools
 .
 Python 3.7+

 . google colab Used for code execution and visualization.

+.
+Reguired python packeges listed in requirement.txt

 ### Libraries
 You will need the following Python libraries: Pandas,numpy,matplotlib,seaborn,scikit-learn,xgboost and these libraries are lilisted in requirement.txt